About the Board

 - Oversight of the Joint Strategic Needs Assessment (JSNA).

 - A duty to produce a Joint Health and Wellbeing Strategy that identifies key priorities for health and local government commissioning of services.
+A new version of the strategy is currently being developed - you can read the draft and complete a feedback survey here, which will be open until 15 October.

 Ensuring that the Gloucestershire Clinical Commissioning Group has used the Joint Health and Wellbeing Strategy to influence their plans for the future.